 Oh my gosh, I did not think a book about spiders could be so thrilling but wow this scary and creepy as hell.
 Thinking about the events in this book alone makes my skin crawl.
 I am actually shocked by how spooked out this has made me because I do not get scared easily but the way this story of the carnivorous spiders was wrote was terrifying so I applaud Boone for creating a horror gem!
 Now let me tell you a little bit more about The Hatching.

 Our book begins with an egotistical rich guy who is trying to impress his lady friends with a hike through the forest.
 He soon takes a detour into the woods and soon sees something which he thinks is a river of black… however I am sure you can guess by now that it is not.
-Soon news of these spiders – which are nasty little things – spreads across the globe from India, to China and America and so on.
-Their are reports of rivers of black all across the world and people are horrifically dying.
+Soon news of these spiders – which are nasty little things – spreads across the globe from India to China and America and so on.
+There are reports of rivers of black all across the world and people are horrifically dying.
 Will humanity be able to survive these previously dormant creatures?
 You will have to read the novel to find out!

-After the events in Peru we are introduced to our main protagonist Melanie.
+After the events in Peru, we are introduced to our main protagonist Melanie.
 Melanie is a divorced scientist who’s life has been consumed by her love of all things science.
-One day a suspicious package arrives at her laboratory from Peru and she soon notices that its pulsating and warm (which is creepy as hell no?).
+One day a suspicious package arrives at her laboratory from Peru and she soon notices that it’s pulsating and warm (which is creepy as hell no?).
 Soon this object begins to crack and well…chaos ensues!

 To say The Hatching chilled me to the bone is an understatement!
-It creeped the hell out of me and made my spine tingle and skin crawl.
+It crept the hell out of me and made my spine tingle and skin crawl.
 Boone has done a fantastic job with his writing that he installed true horror inside me.
-The telling of the story switches back and forth between characters from around the world (which shows how wide spread the problem is) and the characters chapters are smartly short so that it makes for a compulsive, quick read.
+The telling of the story switches back and forth between characters from around the world (which shows how wide spread the problem is) and the character’s chapters are smartly short so that it makes for a compulsive, quick read.
 There were many unimaginable moments in this novel which really made me gasp and shocked me to my core and I have to say I haven’t experienced this from a writer in a long time.
-It is a brilliant piece of work from an accomplished writer and I enjoyed it so much; however it is a very haunting and chilling one also so you have been warned!
+It is a brilliant piece of work from an accomplished writer and I enjoyed it so much; however, it is a very haunting and chilling one also so you have been warned!

 To summarize my points I would say that if you are looking for a horror novel, which will genuinely keep you on the edge of your seat, keep you terrified to the end but also give you an enjoyable reading experience then read The Hatching.
 However, if you are afraid of spiders then yes, I would advise you not to read this because there are a lot of them in this novel and they are not the moderately cute animated Disney kind but horrible nasty, vile spiders!
 This wonderful book gets Four Stars from me!

 Thank you so much for reading book lovers!
 Please do comment below what you think of this novel and whether you could see yourself reading it.
-Also let me know if you are fearful of any animals, I find it all so interesting!
+Also, let me know if you are fearful of any animals, I find it all so interesting!
 Let me know also whether you read much horror, I would love to know.
 Thank you so much as ever for reading!

 Goodbye for now book lovers,